sbechet/xmrs/README.md

 2. Serialize using `XmModule` `save()` fn

 Edit data using rustified structs, use `Module` struct.

+Note: You can only save `InstrDefault` using XM fileformat.

 ## Load XMrs fileformat (deflate then bincode)